Ahmedkhalil-Mama/KNIIME-Workflow-Binding-Poses-and-Energies-Calculation-of-Linear-Peptides/README.md

 [Go to the top](#Table-of-contents)

 In order to run this KNIME workflow the following software are needed:
-- Schrodinger 2023-3 or newer version
+- Schrodinger 2023-2 (or newer version)
-- KNIME 4.7.1 or newer version
+- KNIME 4.7.1 (or newer version)

+> [!WARNING]
+> > To reproduce the results exactly as stated in [Ballweg et al.](https://www.sciencedirect.com/science/article/pii/S0021967324004631), the same versions of KNIME and Schrödinger must be used.